RhugvedChavan/Food-Delivery-App-Ui-/README.md

-# Food Delivery App Ui using Figma:-
+# Food Delivery App Ui :-

 1. A high-fidelity, user-centric mobile application design built in Figma.
 2. This project demonstrates a modern approach to the food delivery experience, focusing on clean aesthetics, intuitive navigation, and a frictionless checkout flow.